nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 > matplotlib==3.2.2
 > pandas==1.0.5
 > seaborn==0.10.1
-> cuda supports and GPU acceleration
+> Cuda supports and GPU acceleration

 Note: other versions of the required packages may also work.